DiegoGorgazzi/recession-indicator/README.md

 # Recession Indicator

 ## What it does
-The app will calculate and display the likelihood of a US Economic recession 12-months into the future.
+The app will calculate and display the likelihood of a US Economic recession 12 months into the future.

 ## Background